-Creditor Content 31 December 2021 Repayment period and methods security interest payments, and the fourth year the principal is divided into 24 installments, with each full month being one installment, and the principal is repaid in equal installments on the 15th of each month.
-Bank of Taiwan Secured 151,873 Period is 7 years, and the loan is allocated in installments and cannot be recycled; the principal is divided into 84 installments in 1 month from the date of initial allocation, and interest is charged monthly, and the principal is repaid on the 15th of each month.
-Equipment Bank of Taiwan Secured loan 125,526 Period is 10 years, and the loan is allocated in installments and cannot be recycled; the first three years after the allocation are grace periods with monthly interest payments, and the principal in the fourth year is divided into 84 installments, with each full month being one installment, and the principal is repaid in equal installments on the 15th of each month.
-Plant Subtotal 377,399 Less: current portion (59,635) - Total \$317,764 = Interest rates 1.095%
+Creditor Content 3 1 December 2021 Repayment period and methods security Bank of Taiwan Unsecured \$100,000 Period is 5 years, and the loan is allocated in installments and cannot be recycled; the first three years after the allocation are grace periods with monthly interest payments, and the fourth year the principal is divided into 24 installments, with each full month being one installment, and the principal is repaid in equal installments on the 15th of each month.
+None Bank of Taiwan Secured 151,873 Period is 7 years, and the loan is allocated in installments and cannot be recycled; the principal is divided into 84 installments in 1 month from the date of initial allocation, and interest is charged monthly, and the principal is repaid on the 15th of each month.
+Equipment Bank of Taiwan Secured 125,526 Period is 10 years, and the loan is allocated in installments and cannot be recycled; the first three years after the allocation are grace periods with monthly interest payments, and the principal in the fourth year is divided into 84 installments, with each full month being one installment, and the principal is repaid in equal installments Plant 277 200 on the 15th of each month.
+Subtotal Less: current portion 377,399 (59,635) Total \$317,764 - Interest rates 1.095% =